classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/booking-tickets.md

 <br>

-After receiving the payment in case of `Offline Payment`, Admin or Organizer can update the `Is Paid` status to `Yes`.
+After receiving the payment in case of `Offline Payment`, Admin, or Organizer can update the `Is Paid` status to `Yes`.

 ---